LittlePumpkin87/recipe-app/README.md

 Self-hosted, ad-free web application for managing recipes, generating weekly suggestions and deriving a shopping list from them.

 Private project for a single household.
-No multi-tenancy, no public sign-up.
-(YET)
+No multi-tenancy, no public sign-up — see [Multi-user (V4)](#multi-user-v4) for what opening it up would take.

 ## Status